dwyl/learn-heroku/SSL-certificate-step-by-step-setup-instructions.md

 s.serve_forever()"
 ```

-You _wont_ have access to the Server on Heroku so we need to use a _temporary_
+You _wont_ be _able_ to run commands on the Heroku instance
-node.js server to achieve our objective.
+so we need to use a _temporary_ node.js server to achieve our objective.

+In your `current working director`

 Open [`server.js`](https://github.com/dwyl/learn-heroku/blob/master/server.js)
 and: